Equus (play): Original Broadway production

 The play opened on Broadway at the Plymouth Theatre on 24 October 1974, ending on 11 September 1976.
 It then opened at the Helen Hayes Theatre on 5 October 1976, ending on 2 October 1977, for a total of 1,209 performances.

 Film adaptation

 Shaffer adapted the play for a 1977 film starring Richard Burton, Peter Firth, Eileen Atkins, Colin Blakely, Joan Plowright, and Jenny Agutter, directed by Sidney Lumet.
 Unlike stage productions, where the horses are portrayed by human actors, often muscular men wearing tribal-style masks, Lumet did not believe this could adequately be done in a film version "because the reality he [Alan] was being watched he was going to create the dilemma within him."

 Comparing the film to the play, English professor James M. Welsh felt using real horses in the film was understandable, but argued the outdoor scenes infringed on the "abstract theatrical design" that gave the play its creativity.
 Welsh also felt the explicit depiction of the blinding was "potentially repulsive" and that "much of the spirit of the play is lost as a consequence."

+Audio adaptation

+An audio adaptation of the play was broadcast on BBC Radio 4 in 1980, starring Peter Barkworth as Dysart and Ian Sharrock as Alan, with sound effects by the BBC Radiophonic Workshop.
+It was rebroadcast on BBC Radio 4 Extra in 2026.